The refined local Donaldson-Thomas theory of curves: Donaldson-Thomas theory of local curves

 where $(\cdot)_0$ denotes the trace-free part, $\pi:X\times \Hilb^n(X, \beta)\to \Hilb^n(X, \beta)$ is the canonical projection and

 denotes the universal exact sequence on $ \Hilb^n(X, \beta)\times X$.

-By \cite{BF_normal_cone}, the Hilbert scheme $ \Hilb^n(X, \beta)$ is endowed with \emph{virtual fundamental cycles} in homology and $K$-theory
+By \cite{BF_normal_cone, CFK_virtual_fundamental_dg}, the Hilbert scheme $ \Hilb^n(X, \beta)$ is endowed with \emph{virtual fundamental cycles} in homology and $K$-theory

 However, since $ \Hilb^n(X, \beta)$ is generally not proper, we cannot directly define invariants by means of intersection theory.
-Nevertheless, the algebraic torus $\TT=(\BC^*)^2$ acts on $X$ by scaling the fibers, and the action naturally lifts to $ \Hilb^n(X, \beta) $, endowing the perfect obstruction theory with a natural $\TT$-equivariant structure by \cite{Ric_equivariant_Atiyah}.
+Nevertheless, the algebraic torus $\TT=(\BC^*)^2$ acts on $X$ by scaling the fibers, and the action naturally lifts to $ \Hilb^n(X, \beta) $, endowing the perfect obstruction theory with a natural $\TT$-equivariant structure by \cite{Ric_equivariant_Atiyah} and consequently $\TT$-equivariant virtual cycles by the $\TT$-equivariant version of \cite{BF_normal_cone, CFK_virtual_fundamental_dg}.
 Moreover, the $\TT$-fixed locus $ \Hilb^n(X, \beta)^\TT$ is proper (cf. \Cref{thm: fixed}), therefore by Graber-Pandharipande \cite{GP_virtual_localization} there is a natural induced perfect obstruction theory

 on $ \Hilb^n(X, \beta)^\TT$ along with natural virtual cycles.
 We define \emph{$\TT$-equivariant Donaldson-Thomas invariants} as

 where the right-hand-side is defined by Graber-Pandharipande virtual localisation formula \cite{GP_virtual_localization} as